-1. What accreditation standards are followed in India
+1. What accreditation standards are followed in India?

-- Bank statement/ Details of Health insurance, if any.
+- Bank Statement/ Details of Health Insurance, if any.

-- Diptheria Pertussis and Tetanus (DPT)
+- Diphtheria Pertussis and Tetanus (DPT)

 - Measles, Mumps and Rubella (MMR)

-- Polio (Oral Polio Vaccine or Injectable Polio Vaccine)
+- Polio (Oral or Injectable Polio Vaccine)

-- Hemophilus b conjugate vaccine (Hib)
+- Haemophilus b Conjugate Vaccine (Hib)

 - Hepatitis A

-- Japanese B encephalitis (JBE)
+- Japanese B Encephalitis (JBE)

-4. Do the hospitals in India accept health insurance?
+3. Do the hospitals in India accept health insurance?

 If you have health insurance that’s internationally valid / valid in India, please alert the hospitals about it.
 If it’s an approved insurance provider, hospitals might request you to get an advance payment guarantee which you will have to co-ordinate from your home country.